-Childhood Diabetes: warning signs, diagnosis and treatment.
+Childhood Diabetes: warning signs, diagnosis & treatment.

 South African children are at high risk of developing Diabetes and associated health problems.